angeluriot/Language_model/README.md

 ### Training

-I trained the model using stochastic gradient descent with warmup and cosine decay learning rate schedules, here are the main hyperparameters:
+For the training I used stochastic gradient descent with warmup and cosine decay learning rate schedules, here are the main hyperparameters:

 <table>
 	<thead>